-The Balke treadmill protocol can be used to estimate cardiovascular condition and endurance by measuring maximum oxygen uptake, known as V02max.
-You can undergo this fitness test at a slow pace, making it suitable for cardiac patients as well as healthy people.
+The Balke treadmill protocol can be used to estimate cardiovascular condition and endurance by measuring maximum oxygen uptake, known as VO2 max.
+You can undergo this fitness test at a slow pace, making it suitable for people with heart problems as well as healthy people.

 What the Test Measures

 VO2max provides a measure of how well your circulatory and respiratory systems can supply oxygen and nutrients to your body during exercise.
 When you exercise, your heart works harder to deliver nutrients and oxygen, which are carried by the blood to your muscles.
 Also, your breathing rate increases to increase your oxygen uptake in the lungs.
 The higher your VO2max, the better your oxygen and nutrient delivery to your muscles, and the harder you can exercise.

 Video of the Day

 How to Test

 You can easily do the Balke test yourself.
 You need a treadmill and timer.
 You can also use a monitor to track your heart rate during the test if you desire.
 Start with a 10-minute warm-up on the treadmill or another exercise device if you prefer.

 Start the timer when you are ready to begin the test.
 Use a constant speed of 3.3 mph if you are a man and 3.0 mph if you are a woman.
 Begin the test by setting the incline at 0 percent.
 Increase the incline 2 percent after 1 minute and 1 percent thereafter every minute if you are a man and 2.5 percent every 3 minutes if you are a woman.
 Continue doing this as long as you can.
 The idea is to keep up the pace and increase the incline until you are exhausted and cannot continue.
 It is important you record your quit time since it is used for the VO2max calculations.